 A study published in 2010

 In 2010 a large study by Rothwell and colleagues was published that had looked into the effect of aspirin on preventing cancer.
 The study looked at the rates of cancer in about 25,000 people.
 The study compared those who had taken aspirin against those who had not over a number of years.
 The results showed that a small daily dose of aspirin - 75 mg - reduced the risk of developing a number of common cancers.
-This includes cancers of the bowel, lung, prostate and oesophagus.
+This includes cancers of the bowel, lung, prostate gland and gullet (oesophagus).

 This study showed that the reduction in risk with taking aspirin varies for each type of cancer.
 However, overall, for a middle-aged person who takes aspirin for a number of years, the reduced rate of developing cancer seemed to be about 20-25%.
 However, you have to remember - this is a relative reduction in risk and not an absolute reduction.
 For example, if you have a 5 in 100 risk of developing a disease, that is an absolute risk.
 If a treatment reduces the risk of developing that disease by 20%, your risk goes down to a 4 in 100 risk (as 20% of 5 is 1).